PerfunctoryOrator/spsbtp/README.md

 ## Credits

-- **Carousel Engine**: The carousel engine used on the ‘Academics > Results’ page is credited to [Rahul C.](https://github.com/c99rahul), and is covered under the MIT License.
+- **Carousel Engine**: The carousel engine used on the ‘Academics > Results’ page is credited to [Rahul C.](https://github.com/c99rahul), and is covered under the MIT licence.
 - **Icons**:
   - ‘Scroll to Top’ arrow icon: [Google’s Material Icons](https://fonts.google.com/icons)
   - ‘Info’ and ‘Contact’ icons in the header: [Google’s Material Icons](https://fonts.google.com/icons)